cbg-ethz/V-pipe/contact.md

 ### Bug Reporting Guidelines

-We strongly encourage you to provide the following informations when filing for a bug (as suggested in the template):
+We strongly encourage you to provide the following information when filing for a bug (as suggested in the template):

 - **Describe the bug**
   A clear and concise description of what the bug is.